Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Season Stats

-- He also adds 81 rushing yards (4.8 ypg) on 28 carries while scoring two touchdowns on the ground.
+- He also has 81 rushing yards on 28 carries (plus two rushing touchdowns), averaging 4.8 yards per game on the ground.

 - The Buccaneers have run 65.5% passing plays and 34.5% rushing plays this season.
 They rank second in the NFL in scoring.